stefarine/smart_food_dispenser/Deployment/step4.md

 <img height=450 src="https://github.com/stefarine/smart_food_dispenser/assets/114418718/f2f2726e-618d-4a6d-9dbd-60ec67b1c6b6">

-Don't forget to give access to "allUsers" as a Cloud Functions requester as in step 1.</br></br>
+Once again, copy the trigger URL for later use and don't forget to give access to "allUsers" as a Cloud Functions requester as in step 1.</br></br>

 You now have a function that is triggered by an HTTP request and writes data to a database.
 This data is then used to track the dispenser's activity.
 The next [step](https://github.com/stefarine/smart_food_dispenser/blob/main/Deployment/step5.md) is to set up the Adafruit feeds, which will be used to communicate with the M5Stack and the Flask servers.